Welcome to the Water Resource Recovery Facility

 The Headworks Improvement Project includes replacement of the bar screens, grit removal equipment, screening and grit processing equipment, and installation of odor control improvements for the headworks buildings.

 Spence Brothers of Ann Arbor, Michigan began construction in September of 2022.
 The new south screen and grit removal system are completed and in operation.
-The north screens have been installed and are in operations.
-The odor control building is expected to be completed and placed into service in April of 2024.
-The north grit removal system is expected to be completed and in service in June of 2024.
+The north screens have been installed and are in operation.
+The odor control building is expected to be completed in service by April of 2024.
+The north grit removal system is expected to be completed in June of 2024.

 During the preliminary design and UV disinfection equipment selection, it became apparent that we need to construct an enclosure for the UV disinfection system, which was not included in the original design scope.
-The existing system is located below a metal canopy and is essentially exposed to the weather.
-Routine maintenance such as changing a bulb or replacing a ballast must be done despite the inclement weather.
-The new UV disinfection system will utilize sophisticated features, including touch screen controls, UV sensors, and a mechanical bulb wiping system.
-By enclosing the new UV disinfection system within a metal structure, we believe that we can increase the longevity of the new equipment and provide the highest level of safety for our employees.
+The existing system is located below a metal canopy and is exposed to weather, which makes routine maintenance difficult during inclement weather.
+The new UV disinfection system will utilize touch screen controls, UV sensors and a mechanical bulb wiping system.
+Enclosing the new UV disinfection system within a metal structure will increase the longevity of the new equipment and provide the highest level of safety for staff.

 Commercial Contracting Corporation of Auburn Hills, Michigan is expected to begin construction of the new UV Disinfection System in the Summer of 2024.